xiyu29/uvlarm-T800/README.md

-# UV Larm
+## UV Larm
-In this project, we will realise a robot which can avoid all the obstacles while moving in a small area.
+# Presentation

-In this context, the robot will be able to move and turn when there is an obstacle in front of it, meanwhile, the obstcle will not give a strong influence on its movement.
+In this projet, we will realise a robot which can avoid all the obstacles in front fo him and identify green bottles by its color.
+Based on those two basic functions, the robot would be able to trace a map for a room and mark bottle which it identifies.

-To get further, the robot will be able to differency green bottles from obstacles and give out a signal when a green bottle is observed.
+To finish all above, the robot must be able to move, to identify bottles, to measure the distance bewtten the bottle and itself and draw a map.
+Besides grawing the map, all other functions will be realised by *Python* documents, which will be explained.
+In order to draw the map, a parameter should be changed.

-At last, the robot will be able to draw a map of a room and notify the last bottle observed in the map.
+This UV is devided in 2 challenges.
+In challenge 1, the robot would be able to move around, avoid the obstacles and identify green bottles.
+In challenge 2, based on challenge 1, the robot would be able to draw a map for the room and mark the location of a green bottle on the map, if there are many bottles, it will mark down the last postion where it identify the bottle.

 # Launch file for challenge 1
 For the simulation :